-

 Contact your doctor or healthcare provider

-Your doctor or healthcare provider also may be administering vaccines.
+Your doctor or healthcare provider may also offer COVID-19 vaccines.
 Contact them directly to find out more information.

 -